 Now that malaria has spread to emergency levels in Venezuela, how does the ICRC help those affected?

-Over 50% of all malaria cases in Latin America occur in Venezuela, 70% of which are in the state of Bolívar, where the outbreak of malaria is undoubtedly a great cause for concern.
+Over 50% of all malaria cases in Latin America occur in Venezuela, 70 per cent of which are in the state of Bolívar, where the outbreak of malaria is undoubtedly a great cause for concern.
 It is here the ICRC has focused its efforts, working tirelessly on preventive actions such as the distribution of almost 50,000 mosquito nets to those living in the municipality of El Callao.

 We are also focused on increasing the number of diagnostic and treatment centres available in the state, and on building up the pre-existing knowledge and skills of staff and volunteers who are already working in the area, so that they will be able to provide the necessary treatment for a greater number of people.
 To this end, we ensure there is a constant provision of the medical supplies required for identifying, diagnosing and treating malaria, in addition to specialized training for microscopists, and training in rapid diagnostic tests.
 This is our contribution to the Venezuelan health authorities’ National Malaria Emergency Response Plan.